metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_cluster_v1_manifest.md

 Optional:

 - `allow_unsupported` (Boolean) Whether to allow unsupported versions (do not set to true in production)
-- `image` (String) Image is the container image used to launch the ceph daemons, such as quay.io/ceph/ceph:<tag> The full list of images can be found at https://quay.io/repository/ceph/ceph?tab=tags
+- `image` (String) Image is the container image used to launch the ceph daemons, such as quay.io/ceph/ceph:<tag>The full list of images can be found at https://quay.io/repository/ceph/ceph?tab=tags
-- `image_pull_policy` (String) ImagePullPolicy describes a policy for if/when to pull a container image One of Always, Never, IfNotPresent.
+- `image_pull_policy` (String) ImagePullPolicy describes a policy for if/when to pull a container imageOne of Always, Never, IfNotPresent.

 <a id="nestedatt--spec--cleanup_policy"></a>